 It may the climate models might be behind massive mental health problems.

-We know that people have all this anxiety, uh, if they believe in climate crisis, and it might have caused the Palisades fire because it inspired somebody to do something a little bit crazy, a lot crazy.
+And it might have caused the Palisades fire because it inspired somebody to do something a little bit crazy, a lot crazy.

-So is it possible that literally, no, no exaggeration, that the models have destroyed more of the country and the world than the climate, at least change in climate.
+So is it possible that literally, no exaggeration, that the models have destroyed more of the country and the world than the climate, at least change in climate.

 The change in climate is making things greener and warmer and the gardening better.

-The climate models are causing us not to reproduce, and in one case, maybe burning down the city.
+The climate models are causing us not to reproduce and in one case, maybe burning down the city.

 The models are more dangerous than the climate.

-Now there's a reframe.
+Now, there's a reframe.

-Uh they talked about reparations.
+They talked about reparations.

 You know, your arm should be good.

-He knows podcasting, he clearly can run a business.
+He clearly can run a business.

-Um, he knows politics, so he has a really deep talent stack, and it's not a surprise at all that he's doing super well in the podcasting space.
+And it's not a surprise at all that he's doing super well in the podcasting space.

-So I love the fact that he's doing well, because he just did all the right things.
+So I love the fact that he's doing well because he just did all the right things.

-Um I will say that his persuasion game is not up to where it could be, and probably will be because he's like I said, he's a he's a talent adder, so it's not like he's done.
+I will say that his persuasion game is not up to where it could be and probably will be because he's, like I said, he's a talent adder.

 He's a young guy.

-Uh, that's what I wanted to say.
+That's what I wanted to say.

-Yeah, he's a good debater, because he's always got a response, and he's good at talking in public.
+Yeah, he's a good debater because he's always got a response and he's good at talking in public.

 But that's debate.